SyntaxPartnership/mega-man-chronicles/README.md

 - Fixed an issue that allowed players to fire more than the normal amount of bullets on screen after a swap.
 - Removed the spacebar dealing damage to the player.
 - Added damage functions when coming in contact with enemies.
+- Added death and respawn functions for enemies.

 Credits: